This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 • How will the court marry its analysis of whether alternative (or “fairer”) plans are available, with the apparent “absurdity” highlighted here of enabling a particular creditor to object that the alternative to the plan proposed by a company is the same plan with that particular creditor excluded?
 Could an the alternative plan be the relevant alternative if it can be demonstrated that it would in fact be likely to be proposed by the company acting properly, if sanction were refused, and supported by the necessary majorities of other creditors and any new money providers (which has not been the case when other plans have been challenged on the basis there is a better plan eg, Aggregate)?

 • How will the court’s analysis differ in cases where challengers allege (or indeed, can prove) bad faith?
-Here, the judgment notes that the opposing creditors did not allege bad faith by the company when entering into the side agreements, but not does address the consequence were it otherwise.
+Here, the judgment notes that the opposing creditors did not allege bad faith by the company when entering into the side agreements, but does not address the consequence were it otherwise.
 There is no general duty in English law for a company to act otherwise than in its commercial interests, but bad faith could go to discretion at sanction.

 • Is it right to characterise restructuring plans as a “collective” process, given they aren't required to include all creditors and invariably do exclude certain, often significant, groups of creditors?
 In a similar vein, should restructuring plans be considered “an aspect of insolvency law”?
-The court's finding on the latter point are consistent with Gategroup (which considered whether restructuring plans are “insolvency proceedings” for the purpose of the Lugano Convention), but the point / issue remains undetermined in other contexts and more broadly remains a subject of debate among practitioners and academics alike.
+The court's finding on the latter point is consistent with Gategroup (which considered whether restructuring plans are “insolvency proceedings” for the purpose of the Lugano Convention), but the point / issue remains undetermined in other contexts and more broadly remains a subject of debate among practitioners and academics alike.

 The court emphasised that restructuring plans are a statutory procedure designed to further the public interest in a positive rescue culture.